International Women's Day 2020 - A look back on the female contribution to the modern city

 Meanwhile, Rachel Haugh has her name as part of the partnership behind one of the city’s most successful architectural practices, SimpsonHaugh & Partners; Sheona Southern heads up Marketing Manchester; Dame Nancy Rothwell is vice-chancellor of the University of Manchester, and Joanne Roney is the city’s chief executive.

 Talking of contemporary women in this way (and no doubt missing many out) troubles me.
-It troubles me, as the historian-long-view-go-to-person of Manchester Confidential, that in 2018 I’m even mentioning them.
-That women are leaders in various fields in Manchester and Greater Manchester in 2018 should be a given.
+It troubles me, as the historian-long-view-go-to-person of Manchester Confidential, that in 2023 I’m even mentioning these women in this way.
+That women are leaders in various fields in Manchester and Greater Manchester in 2023 should be a given.
 It should be normal, it shouldn’t be worthy of comment.
-That I’m doing so says something about society.
-It says that while much has been fought for by women and much has been achieved, we’re still a way off equality as the recent debate about pay-parity has underlined.